-Spring is just around the corner, which means it’s time to start thinking about how our clean air habits can help make our impact felt this ozone season.
+It's icy this week in North Texas, but it'll be back to t-shirts the next!
+It's hard to believe spring is just around the corner, but that also means it’s time to start thinking about how our clean air habits can help make our impact felt this ozone season.
 What is ozone season you might ask?
 Ozone season is the period between March through November when ground-level ozone, a common air pollutant, reaches its highest concentration.
 Looking to brush up on your air quality lingo?
 Keep reading to learn more about air quality and ozone in the information shown below!

 What is Ozone?

 Ozone is a common air pollutant that can be harmful to our health.
 Ozone forms when volatile organic compounds combine with sunlight and intense heat.
 For example, pollution can occur when emissions from power plants, vehicles, dry cleaners, and more are exposed to heat.

 Did you know that high levels of ozone can be harmful to your health?
 On days with high levels, being outside can be dangerous for those with asthma and other respiratory issues.
 Coughing, irritation of the throat, chest tightening, pain, burning, discomfort, or shortness of breath are all symptoms’ people can experience during days with bad air quality.
 Therefore, keeping track of the air quality index is important for North Texans.